 Hear from People Just Like You – Patient Testimonials

 Spinal stenosis occurs when the spinal canal becomes narrow, putting pressure on your spinal cord.
 When narrowing compresses the nerves that exit the spinal canal, this is called foraminal stenosis.
-Both spinal and foraminal stenosis can be related to degeneration, herniated discs, bone spurs, synovial cysts, spondylolisthesis or other structural issue that cause compression of the nerves in the spine.
+Both spinal and foraminal stenosis can be related to degeneration, herniated discs, bone spurs, synovial cysts, spondylolisthesis, or other structural issues that cause compression of the nerves in the spine.
 Regardless of the cause, stenosis is basically a tight spot where the nerves are getting pinched.
 This results in nerve dysfunction, which can produce pain, weakness, or numbness.

 When stenosis is mild, it can be treated with conservative treatment options, and surgery can often be avoided.
 As stenosis becomes more severe, however, often the only way to improve symptoms involves a surgical procedure to widen the tight area.
 This is called decompression.
 When the area gets decompressed, the spine may become unstable.
-As a result, a spinal fusion may be required to restore stability of the spine in cases of severe stenosis.
+As a result, a spinal fusion may be required to restore the stability of the spine in cases of severe stenosis.

 Depending on the severity of your stenosis and your individual needs, a variety of treatment options may be considered.
 To determine which options are right for you, discuss your condition with your doctor.
 Treatment options may include:

 - Spinal Fusion

 - Physical therapy

 - Occupational therapy

 - Steroid injections

 - TENS units